-Another option is to put the baby in a bouncy seat or Rock ‘n Play next to you.
+Another option is to put the baby in a bouncy seat next to you.
 This way you can rock the baby as needed with your feet while you pump and still be close enough to replace a pacifier.
-Once you’re done pumping, you can move your baby to his crib or just leave him where he is.
-(Note that some experts have warned against babies sleeping in bouncy seats unsupervised, though I will admit to having let my middle child sleep in one out of desperation before I got a Rock ‘n Play.)
+Once you’re done pumping, you can move your baby to his crib.
+(Make sure to keep an eye on your baby, as some experts have warned against babies sleeping in bouncy seats unsupervised.
+I will admit to having let my middle child sleep in one out of desperation.)

 If your baby is mobile, at this point, hopefully naps are a bit more predictable and sleep is not at the premium that it was when your baby was a newborn.
 If possible, it’s easiest to pump while your baby naps or is asleep for the night.
 Because I am a fan of multi-tasking, I tend to plan tasks that need to get done on my laptop (paying bills, sending emails, etc.), for nap/pump time.
 Then I run around like crazy trying to get everything else that needed to get done finished that I can’t do while pumping, like washing bottles.

 However, sometimes you need to pump and for whatever reason, your baby is not going to nap.
 A few ways to manage this are: